The learning and development programme led by NCB has been extended with continued funding from The National Lottery Community Fund.

-Over the last decade, the A Better Start (ABS) programme has led innovation in the early years sector in England.
-Funding from The National Lottery Community Fund, has enabled partnerships in Lambeth, Blackpool, Nottingham, Bradford, and Southend to generate significant skills and evidence on what works for improving the lives of babies, young children, and families.
+Over the last decade, the A Better Start (ABS) programme led innovation in the early years sector in England.
+Funding from The National Lottery Community Fund has enabled partnerships in Lambeth, Blackpool, Nottingham, Bradford, and Southend to generate significant skills and evidence on what works for improving the lives of babies, young children, and families.

-The story so far…
+The A Better Start story so far…

 This learning has already been used to influence policy, practice, and systems, with further opportunities to influence the Government’s Best Start in Life mission if harnessed correctly.
 It is also helping inform The National Lottery Community Fund’s 2023-30 strategy, which has a strong focus on babies and families.